Bob Goodson: YouNoodle

+Quid Inc.

 In September 2010, Goodson and physicist Sean Gourley co-founded Quid Inc. “I was interested in creating something that didn't exist and wasn't possible in any other way,” Goodson said in a 2015 interview.
 “How can we analyze the world's written content to create insights that weren't possible before?”

 Additionally funded by Niklas Zennstrom, Founders Fund, Charles Lho, and Liberty Media, over a period of several years, a founding team of scientists and engineers built Quid, described as an “interactive, visual platform which allowed users to query, map and explore context around terms using a combination of language and semantic processing techniques.”
 The "fully-baked" Quid was launched in January 2014.
 With others, Goodson was awarded a patent for entity performance analysis.
 He received a Technology Pioneer from the World Economic Forum on behalf of Quid in China in 2016.

 Goodson has lectured at Oxford, Cambridge University, and MIT.